Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Operator

-Ladies and gentlemen, good day and welcome to Bajaj Finance Limited Q4 FY ’26 Earnings Conference Call, hosted by JM Financial Limited.
-As a reminder, all participant lines will be in the listen only mode and there will be an opportunity for you to ask questions after the presentation concludes.
-Should you need assistance during this conference call, please signal an operator by pressing Star then zero on your touchtone phone.
-Please note that this conference is being recorded.
+Ladies and gentlemen, good day, and welcome to Bajaj Finance Limited Q4 FY ’26 Earnings Conference Call, hosted by JM Financial Limited.
+[Operator Instructions] There will be an opportunity for you to ask questions after the presentation concludes.
+[Operator Instructions]

 I now hand the conference over to Mr. Ajit Kumar, Executive Director, JM Financial Limited.
 Thank you, and over to you, Mr. Kumar.